Eye Injury (Black Eye)

 Keep the head elevated to help decrease the amount of swelling

 It's important to know that the swelling and bruise may appear to spread and go down the cheek or to the other eye.
 This is normal.
-Talk with your healthcare provider if the bruising and swelling doesn't resolve on its own.
+Talk with your healthcare provider or an ophthalmologist if the bruising and swelling doesn't resolve on its own in a few days or if you have vision changes.

 Be certain to keep the affected eyes protected from further injury.
-Avoid activities where the eye can be hit.
+Wear protective eye gear for sports or occupations that endanger the eyes.
+Don't do activities where the eye can be hit.